Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Fast**

-    Your speed increases by 10 feet while you aren’t wearing heavy armor.
+    Your speed increases by 10 feet while you aren’t wearing heavy armour.

 - **Focused Sprint**